 Santa Maria is a tiny town located in the state of Texas.
 With a population of 651 people and just one neighborhood, Santa Maria is the 903rd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Santa Maria is generally considered to be a blue-collar town.
-35.15% of the Santa Maria workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Santa Maria is a blue-collar town, with 35.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Santa Maria is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Santa Maria who work in sales jobs (16.83%), management occupations (11.39%), and healthcare suport services (9.90%).

 Being a small town, Santa Maria does not have a public transit system used by locals to get to and from work.